Liberal Party of Canada: Struggles in opposition

-The Liberals had considerable momentum when the writ was dropped, and Ignatieff successfully squeezed NDP leader Jack Layton out of media attention, by issuing challenges to Harper for one-on-one debates.
-In the first couple weeks of the campaign, Ignatieff kept his party in second place in the polls, and his personal ratings exceeded that of Layton for the first time.
-However, opponents frequently criticized Ignatieff's perceived political opportunism, particularly during the leaders debates when Layton criticized Ignatieff for having a poor attendance record for Commons votes saying "You know, most Canadians, if they don't show up for work, they don't get a promotion".
-Ignatieff failed to defend himself against these charges, and the debates were said to be a turning point for his party's campaign.
-Near the end of the campaign, a late surge in support for Layton and the NDP relegated Ignatieff and the Liberals to third in opinion polls.
+Shortly after the Harper government was found to be in Contempt of Parliament over the Canadian Afghan detainee issue, Ignatieff successfully introduced a motion of no confidence against the government, beginning the 2011 election.
+The Liberals had considerable momentum when the writ was dropped, and Ignatieff successfully squeezed NDP leader Jack Layton out of media attention by issuing challenges to Harper for one-on-one debates.
+However, opponents frequently criticized Ignatieff's perceived political opportunism, particularly during the Leaders' debates when Layton criticized Ignatieff for having a poor attendance record for Commons votes: "You know, most Canadians, if they don't show up for work, they don't get a promotion."
+Ignatieff failed to defend himself against these charges, and the debates were said to be a turning point in the campaign.

-The Liberals took their biggest loss ever on the May 2, 2011, federal election.
-The result was a third-place finish, with only 19 percent of the vote and returning 34 seats in the House of Commons.
+On election day, the Liberals took the biggest loss in their history.
+The result was a third-place finish, with only 19 per cent of the vote and returning 34 seats in the House of Commons.
 Notably, their support in Toronto and Montreal, their power bases for the last two decades, all but vanished.
-All told, the Liberals won only 11 seats in Ontario (seven of which were in Toronto) and seven in Quebec (all in Montreal)—their fewest totals in either province.
-Newfoundland and Labrador was the only province with majority Liberal seats at 4 out of 7.
-They also won only four seats west of Ontario.
-The Conservatives won 40 percent of the vote and formed a majority government, while the NDP formed the Official Opposition winning 31 percent of the vote.

-This election marked the first time the Liberals were unable to form either government or the official opposition.
-Ignatieff was defeated in his own riding, and announced his resignation as Liberal leader shortly after.
+The Conservatives won 40 per cent of the vote and formed a majority government, while the NDP won 31 per cent of the vote and formed the Official Opposition.
+It marked the first time the Liberals were unable to form either government or the official opposition.
+Ignatieff was defeated in his own riding and announced his resignation as Liberal leader shortly after.
 Bob Rae was chosen as the interim leader on May 25, 2011.

+Pundits widely viewed the 2011 election as a political realignment and questioned the Liberal Party's viability.The Economist said, "the election represents the biggest realignment of Canadian politics since 1993"; Maclean's writer Andrew Coyne wrote that "the Conservatives are now in a position to replace the Liberals as the natural governing party in Canada."
+Books such as The Big Shift by John Ibbitson and Darrell Bricker, and Peter C. Newman's When the Gods Changed: The Death of Liberal Canada, asserted that the Liberals had become an "endangered species".